Estelindis/gallery/README.md

 7. [Acknowledgements](#acknowledgements)

 # About the project
 Gallery of Dreams is envisaged as an online shop where artists can sell their designs printed on a variety of products ("canvasses").
+At present, the site hosts the work of just one artist: Janka Latečková.
+In the site as currently presented, Janka functions the flagship artist; the case for adding more artists will be proven, or disproven, by how successfully her work is showcased.
-At present, the site remains a work in progress, hosting the work of just one artist.
-The data model shows significant differentiation from the Code Institute Boutique Ado walkthrough, being designed with a view to strong central control.
-With so many potential combinations of canvas plus design, the number of artworks can balloon quite quickly, so the ability to change many artworks with a single edit to one canvas or design is the guiding principle.
-However, some other elements of the project, particularly the styling, have yet to be strongly differentiated from the walkthrough.
+The data model of Gallery of Dreams is designed with a view to strong central control.
+With so many potential combinations of canvas plus design, the number of artworks could balloon quite quickly, so the ability to change many artworks with a single edit to one canvas or design is the guiding principle.
+However, some other elements of the project, particularly the styling, could be more strongly differentiated from the Code Institute's Boutique Ado walkthrough.

 ## User Goals
 - Easily navigate a readable, accessible website from any platform.